swaptacular/swpt_accounts/protocol.rst

    implementations may use different formats for this field.

-If the message timestamp is too far in the past, server implementations SHOULD send `RejectedConfig`_ message and ignore the message. [#]_ Otherwise, it should be verified whether the specified account already exists:
+If the message timestamp is too far in the past, server implementations SHOULD send a `RejectedConfig`_ message and ignore the message. [#]_ Otherwise, it should be verified whether the specified account already exists: